Microsoft co-founder, philanthropist Paul Allen dies at 65

 "As co-founder of Microsoft, in his own quiet and persistent way, he created magical products, experiences and institutions, and in doing so, he changed the world," Nadella wrote on Twitter.

-"My brother was a remarkable individual on every level," Allen's sister Jody Allen said in a statement.
-"Paul's family and friends were blessed to experience his wit, warmth, his generosity and deep concern," she added.

-Allen, an avid sports fan, owned the Portland Trail Blazers and the Seattle Seahawks.
+Allen, an avid sports fan, owned the Portland Trail Blazers and Seattle Seahawks.

 Allen and Gates met while attending a private school in north Seattle.
 The two friends would later drop out of college to pursue the future they envisioned: A world with a computer in every home.